gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 get added to the bundle.
 They are added using openssl's `c_rehash` method, which only works on a [single certificate](#using-a-custom-certificate-chain).

-GitLab ships with the official [CAcert.org](http://www.cacert.org/) collection of trusted root certification authorities which are used to verify certificate authenticity.
+The Linux package ships with the official [Mozilla](https://wiki.mozilla.org/CA/Included_Certificates) collection of trusted root certification authorities which are used to verify certificate authenticity.

 NOTE:
 For installations that use self-signed certificates, the Linux package